bpesquet/bpesquet.github.io/content/presentations/imn-day-2025/index.md

 Model combining:

 - a **decision module** based on an evidence accumulation model;
-- a **metacognitive module** in which confidence is used to tune the decision hyperparameters [[Desender and Verguts, 2024](http://biorxiv.org/lookup/doi/10.1101/2024.10.03.616475)].
+- a **metacognitive module** in which confidence is used to tune the decision hyperparameters: decision threshold and evidence integration rate [[Desender and Verguts, 2024](http://biorxiv.org/lookup/doi/10.1101/2024.10.03.616475)].

 ### Experimental validation